Reliable state in Cypress tests using Turso's libSQL driver

 We will be using the Top Web Frameworks project that already uses Turso as its database (and the libSQL driver) to integrate the Cypress tests in this blog.

-#Setting Cypress on a project
+# Setting Cypress on a project

 First, fork the project's repo from GitHub, and clone into your machine.
-Follow the instructions on the project's README to set up the database, and finalize by cd ing into the project directory and running npm install .
-Afterwards, perform the following steps to set up Cypress tests in our project:
+Follow the instructions on the project's README to set up the database, and finalize by cd ing into the project directory and running npm install

-Run npm install to install the project's dependencies.
+to install the project's dependencies.

-Install Cypress by running npm install — save-dev cypress.
+.
 We are installing the typescript module since it's a dependency for using TypeScript within Cypress.

 Set up scripts to streamline running commands in the project environment.